sarahciston/codingcare/posts/guide.md

 >>—Samir Ghosh, they/them, PhD student, UC Santa Cruz; former assistant director, USC Ahmanson Lab

 This requires a bit of humbleness and "wayfinding" (exploring, birdwalking, pathfinding) together.
 This requires openness to collaboration and sharing, instead of competition or perfectionism.
 All this requires some mutual trust and is built over time, of course.

+>"working with people takes a certain amount of mastery.
+And it's like a separate skill that you do need to develop that I think most people do not teach."
+>>–Ada Toydemir, they/them, MS Computer Science, USC

 <div class="play-along box" markdown="1">